smaldini/azondi/resources/markdown/about-us.md

 We aim to give you the tools to build the projects in the city space and make it as easy as possible to get started.

-If you would like to know more contact us on email at hello@opensensors.IO or check our blog for news about what we are up to, blog.opensensors.io